February 3, 2014

 The riveted scoop looks like major progress, but we're still years away from completing the task, or at least several weeks, what with all of the putties, fillers, and thousands of coats of paint and primer that we'll need to apply in order to make the scoop look like part of the car.
 If that's even possible.
 In the meantime our primary goal during this phase of the operation will be to keep the car on the road, even if that means driving around with the bonnet in a somewhat transitional state.
 And it actually doesn't look that bad.
 Not really.
 Except for the color.

 In any case we're reasonably satisfied with the results we've gotten so far, although we're not entirely sure that doing our own fiberglass work was such a hot idea.
-It's not because we didn't do a decent job.
-Okay, that's part of it.
-But making something out of fiberglass is a huge job.
+Not because we didn't do a decent job, although that's certainly a big part of it, but making anything out of fiberglass is a huge job.
 It takes forever, it's incredibly messy, and it costs too much.
 Scoops like the one we made go for around $200 at Summit Racing.
-We probably spent around $100 on resin, cloth, and mat, which sounds like a bargain, except that's not all there is to it.
+We probably spent around $100 on resin, cloth, and fiberglass mat, which sounds like a bargain, except that's not all there is to it.